 Bikes For Your Tour

-Cog Wild offers an extensive list of rental bikes.
-Choose from our fleet or any bike shop in Bend’s rental fleet.
-The list is available here.
+Learn more about Cog’s rental bikes here.
 Please contact us ahead of time to make your reservation.
 Please note some bikes will include a pick-up/drop off fee for Cog Wild to go to the bike shop and get your bike.
-If you don’t know what to rent, we can make some suggestions.

 Shipping Your Bike